HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   sql_file="cookie_attributes.sql"
 ) }}

 One additional mechanism that can be used to protect cookies is to prefix the name of the cookie with `__Secure-` or `__Host-`.
 Cookies with any of these two prefixes will only be stored in the browser if they have the `Secure` attribute set.
 The latter imposes an additional restriction, requiring the `Path` attribute to be set to `/` and preventing the use of the `Domain` attribute.
 This prevents attackers from overriding the cookie with other values, in an attempt to perform a session fixation attack.

 The usage of these prefixes is relatively small: in total we found 4,433 (0.02%) first-party cookies that were set with the `__Secure-` prefix and 1,502 (0.01%) with the `__Host-` prefix.
 For cookies set in a third-party context, the relative number of prefixed cookies is similar.

 ## Content inclusion

-### Content Security Policy

 Modern web applications include a large variety of third-party components, ranging from JavaScript libraries, to video players, to external plugins.
 From a security perspective, including potentially untrusted content in your web page may pose various threats, such as cross-site scripting in case a malicious JavaScript file gets included.
 To defend against these threats, browsers have several mechanisms that can be used to limit from which sources content can be included, or to impose limitations on the included content.

+### Content Security Policy

 One of the predominant mechanisms to indicate to the browser which origins are allowed to load content, is the [`Content-Security-Policy` (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) response header.
 Through numerous directives, a website administrator can have fine-grained control over how content can be included.
-For instance, the `img-src` directive indicates from which origins images can be loaded.
-Overall, we found that a CSP header was present on 7.23% of all pages, a notable increase of 53% from last last year, when CSP adoption was at 4.73% for mobile pages.
+For instance, the `script-src` directive indicates from which origins scripts can be loaded.
+Overall, we found that a CSP header was present on 7.23% of all pages, a notable increase of 53% from last year, when CSP adoption was at 4.73% for mobile pages.

 <figure>
   <table>